 e.
-Time limits
+Time Limits

-Complaints respecting events that are more than 12 months old will not be investigated unless there are special circumstances.
+Complaints respecting events that exceed the length of the program will not be investigated unless there are special circumstances.
 Such circumstances could include:

-- Matters relevant to events or harassment issues that are currently present or likely to be present in the workplace; - Where the alleged harasser is currently in the employ of the employer and the complaint is of such serious nature that if true, would warrant discipline, therapy or training.
+- Matters relevant to events or harassment issues that are currently present or likely to • be present in the program; - Where the alleged harasser is currently in the employ of the employer and the complaint is of such serious nature that if true, would warrant discipline, therapy or training.

-2. Formal Investigation Process:
+2. FORMAL INVESTIGATION PROCESS:

-a) Content of a Formal Complaint
+a.
+Content of a Formal Complaint